nimblemachines/akai-lpd8/README.md

 number is granted to manufacturers of MIDI instruments by the MMA or JMSC.
 By agreement between the MMA and JMSC when an ID number is given, the Exclusive format which is used under that ID number must be published within one year.
-"Published", in this context, means not only utilizing the format, but also printing the information in the product's owner's manual and/or technical materials published by the manufacturer.
+_Published_, in this context, means not only utilizing the format, but also printing the information in the product's owner's manual and/or technical materials published by the manufacturer.
 This is consistent with one of the fundamental purposes of MIDI, which is to publicize information and foster